meshery/meshery/docs/pages/reference/troubleshooting/installation.md

 ## Setting up Meshery using Kind or Minikube

-The difficulty with Minikube and Kind clusters is that they typically don't have a LoadBalancer, whereas Meshery gives its users complete control over how networking is configured.
-As a result, networking for these deployments is more complex.
-Few of the alternatives are:
+The difficulty with Minikube and Kind clusters is that they typically don't support LoadBalancer service networking by default.
+Meshery UI and Meshery Broker are configured for LoadBalancer service networking by default.
+There are a number of solutions this overcoming this challenge.
+Here are a few methods:
 1. Use the MetalLB Minikube add-on that provides load balancing. `minikube addons enable metallb`

     MetalLB setup: [link](https://kubebyexample.com/learning-paths/metallb/install)